-- (1) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (1) 1.00 NTU was the highest single turbidity measurement recorded.
+The lowest monthly percentage of samples meeting the turbidity limit was 99.97%.
+The average turbidity value for 2021 was <0.10 NTU. - (2) Compliance is based upon the highest quarterly LRAA and range is based upon lowest and highest individual measurement. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (2) 0.29 NTU was the highest single turbidity measurement recorded.
-The lowest monthly percentage of samples meeting the turbidity limit was 100.0%.
-The average turbidity value for 2019 was < 0.10 NTU. - (3) Compliance is based upon the highest quarterly LRAA and range is based upon lowest and highest individual measurement. - (4) This value refers to the highest monthly percentage of positive samples detected during the year.
-For 2020, Providence Water collected 2026 samples for Total Coliform Rule compliance monitoring.
-Seven of these samples were positive for total coliform bacteria.
-None were positive for E. Coli.
+Range is the lowest and highest removal ratios per month. - (4) This value refers to the highest monthly percentage of positive samples detected during the year.
+For 2021, Providence Water collected 2,037 samples for Total Coliform Rule compliance monitoring.
+One of these samples was positive for total coliform bacteria.
+None were positive for E. Coil.

-- (5) Di(2-ethylhexyl) phthalate was detected in a single sample of source water. - (6) Unregulated contaminants are those that don't yet have a primary drinking water standard set by the US EPA.
-The purpose of monitoring for these contaminants is to help US EPA develop regulatory decisions for these contaminants. - N/A = Not Applicable TT = Treatment Technique
+(5) Unregulated contaminants are those that don't yet have a primary drinking water standard set by the US EPA.
+The purpose for monitoring for these contaminants is to help US EPA develop regulatory decisions for these contaminants.

+N/A = Not Applicable N/D = Not Detected TT = Treatment Technique